Jun711/jun711.github.io/_posts/2019-05-21-aws-api-gateway-invoke-lambda-function-permission.md

 </code></pre>

 #### Assign Role in YAML / JSON
-After you create a role using AWS console or CLI, assign the ARN of your role to the credential item in the x-amazon-apigateway-integration definition of your API yaml file.
+After creating a role using AWS console or CLI, assign the ARN of your role to the credential item in the x-amazon-apigateway-integration definition of your API yaml file.
 The ARN of your role looks like this: `"arn:aws:iam::ACC_NUM:role/IAM_ROLE_NAME"`.

 ```yaml
 MyApi: